packom/mbus-httpd/README.md

 The easiest way to run mbus-httpd is to use a pre-built container, using docker.
 An mbus-httpd docker manifest is available which supports:

 * x86_64
-* ARMv6 & ARMv7 (which together cover all Raspberry Pi models).
+* ARMv8 (64-bit) & ARMv7 (32-bit) which together cover all Raspberry Pi models except the zero and original Pi (for which building a container is extremely painful!).

 If you need docker the easiest way to get it is to run: